 If you are recommending or approving the recommendation of a particular supplier or taking any similar action and you know that a member of your family or that of another HII employee is employed by or controls a substantial interest in that supplier, you shall disclose this fact in writing to the head of the organization in your business unit as soon as you learn of it.
-Close personal relationships that are not familial, but that could lead to guestions about the objectivity of your judament, should also be disclosed.
+Close personal relationships that are not familial, but that could lead to questions about the objectivity of your judgment, should also be disclosed.
+HII adheres to U.S. and Australian conflict-of-interest laws regarding the recruitment and employment of current and former government employees.